Updated on May 13th, 2021

 3. Check Tests Traceability in Jira

 The Traceability Matrix shows all types of relations on a special screen.
 Thanks to this functionality, verification of the whole structure of objects is far more efficient.
-It’s worth remembering that what is shown on X and Y axes is fully customizable with JQL, so that we can choose which objects we’d like to display.
-RTM Traceability Matrix allows to check the coverage of Requirements by Test Cases, make sure that all Test Cases are included into Test Plans and Test Executions, verify the Defects linked with Test Cases and Executions and confirm that Test Plans are completed in Test Executions.
+It’s worth remembering that what is shown on the X and Y axes is fully customizable with JQL, so that we can choose which objects we’d like to display.
+RTM Traceability Matrix allows to check the coverage of Requirements by Test Cases, make sure that all Test Cases are included in Test Plans and Test Executions, verify the Defects linked with Test Cases and Executions and confirm that Test Plans are completed in Test Executions.
 Data from the Traceability Matrix panel can also be exported to a CSV file.

 4. Create a test plan in Jira

 After adding all the Requirements and Test Cases to the project, we create a Test Plan.
-On the Details and Test Cases tabs, we describe our Test Plan and decide which cases we would like to include into them.
+On the Details and Test Cases tabs, we describe our Test Plan and decide which cases we would like to include in them.
 It’s worth mentioning that the Test Plans are reusable, so we can re-execute them or just particular Test Cases (that option automatically creates a new Test Plan for the selected ones).
-Each Test Case can also be executed as a Test Plan from Test Cases module.
+Each Test Case can also be executed as a Test Plan from the Test Cases module.
 What needs to be done is choosing one or several Test Cases from the list and start execution by clicking Execute as new TP.

 5. Track test execution in Jira

 RTM has also the dedicated Test Execution and Test Case Execution reports, so you can verify their progress on a single screen or export data to a .csv file, if necessary.
-When creating the reports, you can filter the results by Project, Test Plan, Execution, RTM Environment, TCE Created Date and TCE Assignee.
+When creating the reports, you can filter the results by Project, Test Plan, Execution, RTM Environment, TCE Created Date, and TCE Assignee.
 Both TE and TCE are generated as a chart with the transparent table below, which makes it possible to check the details of each particular Test Execution or Test Case, depending on the report.